Washington D.C. Temple Festival of Lights

 Tips & Advice

-• Dress warmly and wear comfortable walking shoes, as you'll be exploring the outdoor light displays and grounds.
+• Dress warmly and wear comfortable shoes, as you'll be walking around the grounds to view the extensive light displays.

-• Check the event's social media pages for real-time updates on parking, special performances, and any weather-related changes.
+• Check the event's social media pages for real-time updates on parking and any last-minute schedule changes.

 Frequently Asked Questions